Andrustn/Andrustn.github.io/Python/lyrics/README.md

 # Song Genre Classification
+### Trevor Andrus, Sam Johnson, Connor Greenhalgh

 ## Introduction

-Music genre help listeners comb through an almost endless amount of music to find songs that they enjoy.
-There are lots of factors that go into deciding what genre a piece of music falls into.
-Some of these factors include rthyem, tempo, lyrics, and artist.
-Given this, we were interested in seeing whether a song's genre can be identified by its lyrics alone.
-Also, since genre is a fluid concept and some songs fall into multiple genres, we want to see how many genre groups an unsupervised learning method think exists.
+Music genre helps listeners cluster songs that they enjoy.
+A song's genre is decided by a variety of factors, some of which include: rhythm, tempo, lyrics, and key.
+We are interested in seeing whether a song's genre can be identified by its lyrics alone.
+We are also interested in how many genres an unsupervised algorithm would deem optimal, given a list of songs.

 ## Data Collection and Cleaning

-In order to answer this question we needed lots of song lyrics with a genre associated with each song.
-To do this we used [genius' api](https://docs.genius.com/) which contains a wide variety of song lyrics from almost every possible genre.
-Since there are so many genres and even more sub-genres we decided to choose the five main genres according to Genius to see if our model could distinguish between just those five.
-The genres we selected were country, rock, rap, rhythm and blues, and pop.
-To select songs for these five genres we looked up the top artists in each genre and pulled their top 50 songs, if they had that many.
-If an artist was in two different genres we threw them out all together.
-In the end the number of songs per each genre were
+To build our model, we required a good amount of lyric data.
+We gathered this data using [genius' api](https://docs.genius.com/) and partitioned our data gathering over 5 genres of interest.
+The genres we selected were country, rock, rap, r&b, and pop.
+For our sample, we took the top 50 songs of the top 50 artistis in each genre (if that many songs were available).
+If an artist was featured in more than one genre, we removed them from our analysis.
+Our sample resulted in the following totals:

 | Genre  | Counts |